aroaaredondo/lab6-microservices-aroaaredondo/REPORT.md

 Explain how Eureka detects and removes the failed instance:

-- How long did it take for Eureka to remove the dead instance?
+- How long did it take for Eureka to remove the dead instance? ?
+It took 1 second, this is because of the following line: eviction-interval-timer-in-ms: 1000.
 - What mechanism does Eureka use to detect failures?
+Periodic heartbeats sent by each instance.
+If the server does not receive a heartbeat within the expected time, it considers the instance failed and removes it from the registry.

 ---